 George and his family were first put in the Rohwer Relocation Center, in Arkansas.
 It was hot and humid, but they made friends and collaboration was prevalent.
 The family spent 1 year and 7 months in Arkansas.
 Then, they were moved to Tule Lake, where the atmosphere was a lot more tense.

 He mentions Herbert Nicholson from Vroman Bookstore who always helped people in the camps.
 I’m always amazed by actions like this.
 They remind me of this quote from The Hobbit.

 I have found that it is the small everyday deed of ordinary folks that keep the darkness at bay.
 Small acts of kindness and love.”

 — J. R. R. Tolkien

 George spent a total of 4 years behind wires.

-The rest of the books breezes through the rest of his adult life.
+The rest of the books breezes through his adult life.
 Here are a few noteworthy events:

-- Back in LA after the camps, he remembers a teacher giving him a hard time for no reason.
+- Back in Los Angeles after the camps, George remembers a teacher giving him a hard time for no reason.